mudlabs/export-x/README.md

-# export-x
+# Export X
-Adobe XD plugin for streamlined mass exports
+Adobe XD plugin for streamlined mass exports.

 ## How To Use
 Firstly, create an Artboard of the size you want your images to be exported as; _(`@ 1x scale`)_.